OpenGammaProject/Open-Gamma-Detector/REFERENCE.md

 Ideally you want to use three peaks distributed evenly over your whole energy range to use the best calibration.

-### I am seeing a very sharp peak at ADC channel 511
+### I am seeing a sharp peak immediately around ADC channel 511

 That is right, this is due to the DNL issues with the RP2040 ADC as described in the [Known Limitations](README.md#known-limitations) section of the readme.